 After spending a day looking down at the ground, stay in Sunriver to look up to the sky at the Oregon Observatory in Sunriver.

-Where To Stay: Guests who want accommodations near the Newberry Volcano sights should check for availability at the Sunriver Resort.
-Amenities include multiple pools, an on-site spa, a fun kids’ club and more!
+Where To Stay: At the Sunriver Resort amenities include multiple pools, an on-site spa, a fun kids’ club and more!

-Located in the heart of the Southern Oregon Coast, Bandon is a treasured gem.
-Sea stacks and rock formations resiliently stand in the shallow waters along the flat beach, creating an utterly magnificent scene.
+Located in the heart of the Southern Oregon Coast, Bandon is a gem.
+Sea stacks and rock formations resiliently stand in the shallows along the flat beach, creating a stupendous scene.

-One of the cool things to do in Oregon while visiting Bandon is to take a horseback ride on the beach.
-During the 1-hour ride, participants enjoy the breathtaking ocean scenes and it’s said to be particularly splendid at sunset.
+One of the cool things to do while visiting Bandon is to take a horseback ride on the sand.
+During the 1-hour ride, you’ll enjoy the breathtaking ocean and it’s said to be particularly splendid at sunset!

 More Things To See: Oregon Southern Coast